Determining your fees

 Hourly billing calculator

-This tool has been designed to help you and your practice meet your financial goals.
+Our billing calculator tool has been designed to help you and your practice meet your financial goals.
 It is designed to demonstrate the mechanics of fee for service and to help you understand how practice billing may affect your income and the lifestyle you wish to achieve.

 Use the calculator